Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/queries/README.md

+# Queries Folder

-This folder contains SQL queries for analyzing the mental health dataset.
+This folder contains SQL and other query scripts used for analyzing mental health datasets related to psychiatric medications, diagnoses, and outcomes.

+It supports data exploration, research analyses, and reporting for the HypnoNeuro project.